 This preparation was key to making sure I didn’t continue down that negative path when I returned to work.
 It also held me accountable, ensuring I was being respectful to my team and not falling behind.

 As I’m writing this, I’m giggling to myself because I’m making all of this sound so easy, but it was not!
-It took a lot of courage to ask my team and others to wait to email me, and I was nervous about giving this practice a try.
+Requesting my team to delay emailing me required courage, and I was nervous to attempt this practice.

 Finally Resting and Recharging

 While I was out of the office, I did not check my email once.
 I gave myself full permission to do absolutely nothing while I was out and not think about work.
 I focused on my brother’s wedding, feeling the warmth of the sun on my skin, the calming sound of the ocean, and the delicious food!
-This was also the first time my family had seen each other in months, so I wanted to take it all in and enjoy being with them.
+For the first time in months, my family reunited, and I wanted to savor our time together.
 It was HARD.
 Whenever I had an urge to check in at work—which was often!—I would remind myself why I was fully disconnecting.

 Part of the struggle was getting through the anxiety of coming back to a million emails (even though I had asked people not to email me).
 I even considered ignoring some non-urgent emails to lessen my stress while catching up.
 But luckily, everyone I had spoken to respected my request not to send me emails.
-Of course, I still received some messages, but it wasn’t nearly as many as I probably would have received had I not asked.
+I still received messages, but not nearly as many as if I hadn’t asked.
 I was able to return to work feeling relieved and ready to keep going.

 Because I took a whole week off and actually disconnected from work, I had a lot of time to reflect.
 I realized how important taking that break was for me.
 By taking this time for myself and my own mental space, I was able to rest my mind.
 I processed my different emotions without the fear of prioritizing my work responsibilities.
-In turn, I was able to come back refreshed, less stressed out, and in a more positive mental space than when I left.
+This allowed me to return refreshed, less stressed, and more positive after my break.

 I feel happier and more productive than before my break, and I’m able to give 100% effort back to my work responsibilities.